msdeep14/getAheadWithMe/csa/csa-interview.md

 9. Linux boot process
 10. Mutex vs semaphore
 11. Segmentation and Paging[Memory management]
+12. Page faults, how it's handled?
-12. Cache and its types, comparison with memory
+12. Cache and its types, comparison with memory, differences in RAM and ROM
 13. Basic linux commands
+14. CPU scheduling algorithms
-14. Disk scheduling algorithms
+15. Disk scheduling algorithms
+15. Process and threads.
+What are they? what are the differences?
+16. zombie process, what will you detect?
+How to handle?
+17. Deadlock, necessary conditions for deadlock, its prevention strategy
+18. Handling Thrashing

+I prepared for operating system from video tutorials by Prof. P.K.
+Biswas, IIT KGP

 ### Computer Networks
 1. OSI model: complete understanding of each layer